rongxinyin/straus-answr/README.md

-# DR-Analytic-dash
+# flexload-dash
-Start to develop a tool as DR analytics.
+Start to develop a tool as flexible building load analytics.